Robust image classification with multi-modal large language models: Experiments

-\myparagraph{Impact of Attack Strength on \multishield} We evaluate \multishield against attackers of varying strengths (i.e., at different values of $\varepsilon$), demonstrating how robust accuracy and rejection ratio evolve as attack power increases.
-These trends are illustrated across three robust models (\carmonshort,\xushort,\liushort) in \autoref{fig:eps_plots}.
+\myparagraph{\multishield Effectiveness} We analyze the robustness of pre-trained models without \multishield (Baseline) and assess the impact of integrating \multishield to enable rejection of anomalous samples (Multi-Shield).
+The results in \autoref{tab:multishield_effectiveness} confirm that \multishield serves as an effective additional security layer significantly enhancing robust accuracy across all models without requiring their retraining.
+For example, \multishield raises the robust accuracy of non-robust models (i.e., \standardshort, \resnet, \wideres, \vit) from near $0\%$ (Baseline) to over $90\%$ across multiple datasets, effectively rejecting most adversarial examples.
+The robustness boost with \multishield is notable even on robust models, with an average improvement of $32\%$ on CIFAR-10 and $65\%$ on ImageNet (Multi-Shield).
+The only trade-off is a slight reduction in clean accuracy, averaging approximately $1.8\%$ on CIFAR-10, $6\%$ on ImageNet and Caltech-101, $3\%$ on Food-101 and Oxford-IIIT Pets, and under $1\%$ on STL-10. \myparagraph{Impact of Attack Strength on \multishield} We evaluate \multishield against attackers of varying strengths (i.e., at different values of $\varepsilon$), demonstrating how robust accuracy and rejection ratio evolve as attack power increases.
+These trends are illustrated in \autoref{fig:eps_plots} across four robust models (\carmonshort,\xushort,\liushort,\singhvitbshort) on CIFAR-10 (top two plots) and ImageNet (bottom two plots).
 Firstly, in all three plots, the gap between the robust accuracy of \multishield (solid blue line) and the baseline (dashed gray line) widens as $\varepsilon$ increases, highlighting \multishield's superior robustness in response to increasing attack strength.
 Secondly, the rejection ratio (red line) steadily increases in all three models, showcasing \multishield's ability to detect and reject stronger adversarial examples that mislead the baseline.
-These results become more evident in the ImageNet model (\autoref{fig:liu}), where robust accuracy remains relatively more resilient while rejections rise significantly.
+These results become more evident in the ImageNet models (\autoref{fig:liu}-\autoref{fig:sing}), where robust accuracy remains relatively more resilient while rejections rise significantly.